boisterousSplash/Bolt/_STYLE-GUIDE.md

     }
     ```

-* Don't use function statements for the entire first half of the course.
+* Don't use function statements.
 They introduce a slew of subtle new rules to how the language behaves, and without a clear benefit.
-Once you and all your peers are expert level in the second half, you can start to use the more (needlessly) complicated option if you like.

     ```javascript
     // good: